christiansonadult/NintenTools.MarioKart8/README.md

 # NintenTools.MarioKart8

-This is a collection of .NET libraries and tools to handle typical Mario Kart 8 (Deluxe) file formats, wrapping them in object oriented libraries and programs to handle them, closely trying to resemble what the original game developer tools might have provided to create the files.
+The goal of this .NET library is to provide managed access to data stored in Mario Kart 8 (Deluxe) specific file formats.
+A collection of tools, based on the library, is offered aswell.

 The library is available as a [NuGet package](https://www.nuget.org/packages/Syroot.NintenTools.MarioKart8).